hapijs/hapi/docs/Reference.md

 - **`'onPreResponse'`** extension point
     - always called.
     - the `request` object passed to the extension function is decorated with the `request.response()` method which returns the response object.
       The response object cannot be modified.
-To return a different response (for example, replace an error with an HTML response), return the new response via `next(response)`.
+To return a different response (for example, replace an error with an HTML response), return a new response via `next(response)`.
 Note that any errors generated after `next(response)` is called will not be passed back to the `'onPreResponse'` extention method to prevent an infinite loop.
 - Send response (may emit `'internalError'` event)